brendano/mte/README.md

  * `text`: a string of the document's text.

 Other keys in the JSON object are covariates.
-They have to be listed in `schema.conf` to be used.
+They have to be listed in the `schema` to be used.

+TODO: automatic type detection

 TODO: covariates in separate file and CSV

 Configuration options
 =====================

-The examples are set up with two configuration files,

-  * `config.conf`: controls the application
-  * `schema.conf`: describes the covariates (metadata variables).
-Currently, you have to specify all of them.
-(TODO, automatic detection)

 The application is launched by giving it the full path to the main config file.
 For an example to adapt to your own data, start with bible/config.conf.

-In `config.conf`, parameters include:
+Configuration paramters include:

   * `data`: the filename of the data.
 Either absolute, or relative to the config file's directory.
-  * `schema`: the schema config file.
+  * `schema`: an object that describes the types of the covariates; see below.
+Or, a filename for an external schema config.
   * `x`, `y`: which covariates should be the x- and y-axes.
   * `tokenizer`: what tokenizer to run.
 Options are
     - `StanfordTokenizer`, which is good for traditionally edited text.
     - `SimpleTokenizer`, which tokenizes only on whitespace.
 If you want to run your own tokenizer, an easy way to use it is to encode your tokenization into the `text` field by putting spaces between the tokens, and then use `SimpleTokenizer`.
 On real text, this tokenizer gives poor results.
 But it is fast.
   * `nlp_file`: this is an alternative to `tokenizer`.
 It says you don't want the application to run any NLP routines, and instead read off all NLP annotations from an external file.
 It relies on the `id` document identifiers in order to merge the annotations against the text and covariates.
 I don't have documentation for the format, but it is produced by [this](https://github.com/brendano/myutil/blob/master/src/corenlp/Parse.java).
 Currently this is the only way to get part-of-speech and named entity annotations into the system.

-In `schema.conf`, every key is the name of a covariate, and the type is given.
+In the `schema` object (or schema config file), every key is the name of a covariate, and the type is given.
 Legal types are

- * `numeric`, for a numeric variable (either integer or floating point is fine).
+ * `number`, for a numeric variable (either integer or floating point is fine).
- * `categ`, a categorical variable (a.k.a. discrete, or what R calls a factor).
+ * `categorical`, a categorical variable (a.k.a. discrete, or what R calls a factor).
-   In the data, the values for a categorical variables are represented as strings.
+   In the data, the values for a categorical variable are represented as strings.
 In the schema, you can optionally specify a list of possible values.
 The ordering you give will be the order it is displayed in.
 See bible.zip for an example.

+TODO: reconcile with / extend to http://dataprotocols.org/json-table-schema/ which seems to be a moderately sensible data column typing system (are there better ones? there are certainly many worse ones.)

-The format for the config files is a lax form of JSON, described [here](https://github.com/typesafehub/config/blob/master/HOCON.md).
-Any legal JSON can be used for the config file; it has a few niceties like being able to sometimes skip quoting, and leaving off commas when using a separate line per entry.
-The comment character is `#`.
+The format for the config file is a lax form of JSON, described [here](https://github.com/typesafehub/config/blob/master/HOCON.md).
+Any legal JSON can be used for the config file; it has a few niceties like commenting with `#`, being able to sometimes skip quoting, and leaving off commas when using a separate line per entry.

 Source code
 ===========